Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Factored Relevance Model with Word Semantics

 Roy et al. \cite{DoiKDERLM_CIKM16} observed that since the relevance model estimates a distribution of (real-valued) weights over terms, the concept of KDE can be applied to define this distribution in a generalized way (the model being called Kernel Density Estimation based RLM or KDERLM for short).
 The basic idea to define the relevance model distribution this way is to treat the query terms as a set of pivot terms (analogous to the $x_i$'s of Equation \ref{eq:weightedKDE}).
 Rather than treating terms as independent, the distance between the vector representation (obtained by applying a word embedding method such as \texttt{word2vec} \cite{Word2vec_NIPS2013}) of a pivot (query) term with that of a term occurring in the top-ranked documents is then used to define the kernel function.
 This results in the influence of a query term to \emph{propagate} to other terms that have similar (close) vector representations in the embedded space.
 Formally, assuming that the query terms $Q = \{q_1, \dots, q_n\}$ are embedded as vectors, the probability density function estimated with KDE is

 where the kernel function $K$ is a function of the distance between the word vectors of a term $w$ (within a top-ranked document) and a query term $q_i$.
+The set of top-ranked documents is considered as a single document model $\mathcal{M}$.
 Moreover, $P(w|\mathcal{M}) P(q_i|\mathcal{M})$ acts as the weight associated with this kernel function (thus incorporating the local RLM effect in addition to the global term semantics from the embedded space).
 In other words, the closer the word $w$ is to a query term $q_i$ in conjunction with a high RLM term weight, the higher becomes the value of the KDERLM weight $f(w)$.